Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 The time had come to admit all of this to the living fruit of their success.

 That was necessary.
 Honesty was the best policy when any experiment had run its course after all, and in this case it was *particularly* important to appeal to his sense of truth.
 It wasn’t without risk, of course; there was no "fail-safe" to protect her, no scent or hypnotic suggestion.
-The Corti found such methods...distasteful.
+The Corti found such methods... distasteful.
 Distasteful, and in this application deeply unwise.

 No. Shanl would need to speak with as much honesty as possible.
 He would tolerate nothing less.